aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.

-Last update: Thu Jul 10 05:14:26 2025
+Last update: Fri Jul 11 05:14:57 2025

 ### Let's play! 🎮